girlscript/winter-of-contributing/C_CPP/Fundamentals/Functions & Recursion and its types/exit() & _Exit() Functions in C++.md

 ```
 exit(0) indicates a clean exit without any error.
 exit(1) indicates an error and that's why the program is terminating.
+--->Both report the status of termination of the program to the host environment.
 Any other integer (except 0) will also indicate unsuccessful termination.
-This status gets returned to the host environment.
 ```
 #include<iostream>
 #include<cstdlib>
+using namespace std;

 int main(){
     printf("HEY!
 I am using _EXIT function");